ronen-g-aniti/rrt-trajectory-planner/README.md

 ### Theory

-This section outlines the theoretical foundation and algorithmic steps behind the custom steering function utilized in our 3D path planning algorithm.
-The objective is to navigate a quadcopter through three-dimensional space from a start point to a target, adhering to the quadcopter's motion constraints.
+This section provides an overview of the Rapidly-exploring Random Tree (RRT) algorithm, a foundational technique in robotics for navigating spaces with obstacles, and then delves into the theoretical foundation and algorithmic steps behind the custom steering function utilized in our 3D path planning algorithm.
+RRT is designed to efficiently explore high-dimensional spaces by randomly building a space-filling tree.
+The algorithm iteratively extends towards randomly sampled points in the space, creating branches that gradually cover the search area.
+This makes RRT particularly suited for path planning in complex environments.

+The objective of our modified approach is to navigate a quadcopter through three-dimensional space from a start point to a target, adhering to the quadcopter's motion constraints.
+Our enhancements focus on integrating a custom steering function and Rodrigues' rotation formula to manage the quadcopter's orientation, ensuring smooth and realistic transitions towards the target direction within its physical limitations.

 #### Custom Steering Function